iaadi4/Promlite/examples/README.md

-# Prometheus Client Examples
+# Promlite Examples

-This directory contains comprehensive examples demonstrating how to use the prometheus-client library with Express.js applications.
+This directory contains comprehensive examples demonstrating how to use the promlite library with Express.js applications.

 ## 📁 Examples Overview